dotnet/docs-maui/docs/user-interface/images/images.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 In a .NET Multi-platform App UI (.NET MAUI) app project, images can be specified in a single location in your app project, and at build time they can be automatically resized to the correct resolutions for the target platform and device, and added to your app package.
 This avoids having to manually duplicate and name images on a per platform basis.
-By default, non-vector image formats are not automatically resized by .NET MAUI.
+By default, bitmap (non-vector) image formats are not automatically resized by .NET MAUI.

 .NET Multi-platform App UI (.NET MAUI) images can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.